sleeprite/rudis/docs/src/zh/docs/advance/secure.md

 ---
-title: String
+title: Secure
-titleTemplate: Commands
+titleTemplate: Advance
 description: Essential information to help you get set up with Tachiyomi.
 ---

-# String
+# 高级

 Essential information to help you get set up with Rudis.